vjalankar/SFML-Game-Development-Book/ReadMe.txt

 Code Base
 #####################

+This is comprehensive guide toward starting building your first game using SFML Game Development

 This file explains how to build the code accompanying the book SFML Game Development.

 There are 10 directories that correspond to each of the chapters in the book.
 For example, 02_Resources contains the code for Chapter 2.
 The code for all chapters can be built at once.